nautobot/nautobot/docs/core-functionality/ipam.md

 * Deprecated
 * DHCP

-IP address roles are also hard-coded, and can be used to indicate a special condition of the IP address.
-Role assignment is optional.
+Each IP address can optionally be assigned a special role.
+Roles are used to indicate some special attribute of an IP address: for example, it is used as a loopback, or is a virtual IP maintained using VRRP.
+(Note that this differs in purpose from a _functional_ role, and thus cannot be customized.)
 Available roles include:

 * Loopback
 * Secondary